cicero78M/Cicero_V2/docs/satbinmas_official_accounts.md

 ## Model Layer
-`src/model/satbinmasOfficialAccountModel.js` provides the data-access helpers used by higher layers:
+`src/model/satbinmasOfficialAccountModel.js` provides the data-access helpers used by higher layers.
+Each reader returns the expanded metadata set (including `display_name`, `profile_url`, and `is_verified`):

 - `findByClientId(client_id)` returns all rows for a client ordered by platform.
 - `findByClientIdAndPlatform(client_id, platform)` normalizes the platform name and retrieves a single row.
 This is used to determine if an upsert should be treated as an update.
 - `findById(accountId)` loads a single account when deleting.
-- `upsertAccount({ client_id, platform, username, is_active })` performs an
+- `upsertAccount({ client_id, platform, username, display_name?, profile_url?, is_active, is_verified })`
-  `INSERT ...
-ON CONFLICT` so that create and update share one code path.
+  performs an `INSERT ...
+ON CONFLICT` so that create and update share one code path while keeping the new metadata in sync.
-- `removeById(accountId)` deletes the account and returns the removed row for audit purposes.【F:src/model/satbinmasOfficialAccountModel.js†L1-L51】
+- `removeById(accountId)` deletes the account and returns the removed row for audit purposes.【F:src/model/satbinmasOfficialAccountModel.js†L1-L84】

 ## Service Behaviour
 `src/service/satbinmasOfficialAccountService.js` orchestrates validation and